RamitShivansh/ai-puzzles/README.md

 # ai-puzzles
-Solving fun a simple puzzles with Artificial Intelligence.
+Solving fun and simple puzzles with Artificial Intelligence.